Natasha Liu Bordizzo: Career

 Bordizzo has also appeared in Hotel Mumbai (2018), an American-Australian thriller film directed by Anthony Maras and written by John Collee and Maras.
 It is based on the 2009 documentary Surviving Mumbai about the Mumbai attacks in 2008 at the Taj Mahal Palace Hotel in India.
 Bordizzo portrayed Australian back-packer Bree, opposite Dev Patel, Armie Hammer, Nazanin Boniadi and Anupam Kher.

 In 2021, Bordizzo starred as Julia in the Amazon Prime Video movie The Voyeurs.
 The film was shot in Montreal, Canada in 2019 and tells the story of a couple who witnesses the sex life of their neighbours.
 Bordizzo originally auditioned for the role on a video call using an American accent but the director requested she keep her native Australian accent.
-In the same year, Bordizzo leant her voice to the animated comedy movie Wish Dragon as the voice of Li Na Wang.
+In the same year, Bordizzo lent her voice to the animated comedy movie Wish Dragon as the voice of Li Na Wang.
 Her character is a celebrity who inspires a young boy's journey to be reunited with her because they were once childhood friends.

+The following year, she appeared in Netflix's vampire action-comedy Day Shift.